-We offer expertise, advanced technology, and the latest treatments for urinary incontinence, overactive bladder, pelvic organ prolapse, and fecal incontinence, led by board-certified urogynecological specialist, Dr. Donna Mazloomdoost.
+We offer expertise, advanced technology, and the latest treatments for urinary incontinence, overactive bladder, pelvic organ prolapse, and fecal incontinence, led by urogynecological specialist, Dr. Donna Mazloomdoost.

 Meet Dr. Donna Mazloomdoost

 "The most common misconception I hear is that these conditions are a normal part of aging that women need to accept.
 While in a sense pelvic floor disorders can be considered 'normal' because they are common, it does not mean that a woman needs to suffer."

 After graduating first in her class at Vanderbilt University, Dr. Mazloomdoost completed medical school at Emory University.
 She then pursued an OB-GYN residency and a fellowship in Female Pelvic Medicine and Reconstructive Surgery (Urogynecology).

 Dr. Mazloomdoost has authored numerous publications regarding the latest and best urogynecology care and treatments and participates in nationally recognized and NIH-funded research.
 She sits on the Research Council of the American Urogynecological Society (AUGS) and the Pelvic Anatomy Committee of the Society of Gynecologic Surgeons (SGS).

 Comprehensive Care & Treatment